 Pick it up at: Kroger, Stop & Shop, Walmart, and Whole Foods.

 Give to: a milk chocolate lover.

-The cocoa is sourced from fair trade farmer co-operatives in the Dominican Republic and Peru.
-The sugar and vanilla are also fairly traded and organic.
-The sugar comes from co-operatives in Paraguay and the vanilla from a co-operative in Madagascar.
-Equal Exchange is a really cool company because the fair trade values go all the way to the top.
+First, the cocoa is sourced from fair trade farmer co-operatives in the Dominican Republic and Peru.
+Also, Equal Exchange uses sugar and vanilla are also fairly traded and organic.
+Therefore, their sugar comes from co-operatives in Paraguay and the vanilla from a co-operative in Madagascar.
+Above all, Equal Exchange is a really cool company because the fair trade values go all the way to the top.
 The company is employee-owned company.
-All employees from the top down receive an equal share of any profits.
+Therefore, all employees from the top down receive an equal share of any profits.